ENS Logo

 chainId: mainnet.id, // resolution always starts from L1

-return <div>Name: {name}</div>;
+return <div>Name: {name}</div>

 // 0x225f137127d9067788314bc7fcc1f36746a3c3B5 -> luc.eth

-const name = await provider.lookupAddress(
+const name = await provider.lookupAddress(address)

 // 0x225f137127d9067788314bc7fcc1f36746a3c3B5 -> luc.eth

-import { publicClient } from './client';
+import { publicClient } from './client'

 const ensName = await publicClient.getEnsName({